Skip to main content

 For a wellness program to be considered voluntary, it must also be “reasonably designed to promote health or prevent disease.”
 This is a critical component that prevents programs from being used as a pretext for gathering medical data or discriminating against employees with disabilities.
 A program that is overly burdensome, asks for information without providing any follow-up or health advice, or is not based on any scientific evidence would likely fail this test.

-Moreover, the concept of is intertwined with the ADA’s broader requirement of reasonable accommodation.
+Moreover, the concept of voluntary participation is intertwined with the ADA’s broader requirement of reasonable accommodation.
 If a wellness program includes an activity that an employee with a disability cannot perform, the employer must provide a reasonable alternative.
 For example, if a program rewards employees for running a certain distance, an employee who uses a wheelchair must be offered an alternative way to earn the reward.
 Without such accommodations, the program would not be truly voluntary for all employees.

 The 30% incentive cap is a regulatory mechanism designed to prevent financial rewards from becoming coercive, thereby preserving the voluntary nature of participation.